 - DR2 isn’t just a rally experience – it also comes with a full FIA license for World Rallycross.
 All the modern Rally-X cars are included, including regional favorites like the Subaru STI Rally-X version.
 DR2 is the most complete Rally-X simulator on the market.
 If you are a fan of Rally-X action, this is the only place to get it.

-- The car list is massive and includes nearly every iconic rally car from the past 60 years.
-There are several classes of vehicles, ranging from classic cars to the ridiculous GT spec class.
+- [Update 6/23/2019 – The game has received several updates, adding more cars to an already big list.]
+Original Text – The car list is massive and includes nearly every iconic rally car from the past 60 years.
+There are several classes of vehicles, ranging from classic cars to the modern but challenging GT class.

 - The rally experience now includes tire choice, road degradation, and additional track conditions (e.g. damp, light rain, heavy rain).
 The procedural stages from Dirt 4 are gone (thankfully) and replaced with handcrafted replications of real rally locations.